Sinus Tarsi Syndrome

 - Inflammation of the sinus tarsi connective tissue

-Most patients with STS will admit to a traumatic injury to the ankle, particularly a supination an inversion injury.
+Most patients with STS will admit to a traumatic injury to the ankle.
 This can occur as a result of a motor vehicle accident or a sports injury, among other causes.
 A sudden planting of the foot results in a “whiplash injury” that occurs to the back of the foot with the talus sliding anteriorly over the calcaneus.
 There will be bruising, swelling and tenderness along the anterior and lateral side of the foot.
 It takes time for the fibrotic tissue infiltration and synovitis to occur so the injury may be felt like a minor injury in the beginning.
 There will be instability when walking on uneven ground or when stepping off a curb.Challenges for Athletes

 Running and sprinting will be hard.
 Athletes that have to jump on the court or field will definitely feel instability of the subtalar joint.
 They will point to the subtalar space and will describe the pain as being deep in the ankle.
 The doctor will examine the foot and ankle, sometimes finding instability and sometimes not finding instability.